ilianc/DroneSimulationLight/README.md

 # DroneSimulationLite
 ![](https://github.com/JqkerN/DroneSimulationLite/blob/master/DroneSimulatorLight.png)
-An lighter version to visualize the simulation from gazebo.
+A lighter version to visualize the simulation from gazebo.
 ## Needed Packages
 [Tkinter](https://riptutorial.com/tkinter/example/3206/installation-or-setup) -
 *Should be pre-installed for Python.*<br/>